You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 You can transform the entire feel of a garden by adding climbing flowers.
 Lending a special sense of intimacy to seating areas and courtyards, adding scent as well as colour is a winning combination.
 Here are some great options to try:

 We hope this has given you plenty of food for thought, and that you’ll add more scented shrubs to your mix of colours, textures, heights and shapes.
 And heather!
 Don’t forget this much underrated groundcover shrub for a low maintenance carpet of colour.
+Ensure you find the right combination of shrubs to make your dream garden.

 Share this post